taskworld/create-state-machine/README.md

 - Once connected, new messages should also go directly to the subscriber, bypassing the queue.
 - If the subscriber disconnects, then it should go back to queueing mode.
 - Only a single subscriber is allowed.

+The API is designed to have these methods:

+- `push(message)`.
+Sends a message to the subscriber (if connected) or add it to a queue.
+- `connect(subscriber)`.
+Connects the subscriber.
+All queued messages are sent to this subscriber (if any).
+- `disconnect()`.
+Disconnects the subscriber.
+- `isConnected()`.
+Returns true if there’s an active subscriber, false otherwise.

+See [the test cases](#the-test) for more details.
+Now, let’s look at how one would implement it.

 ### Normal version